afrikatoliek/afrikatoliek.github.io/_posts/2014-12-07-drummer-boy.md

 <span class="letter">Dear Drummer</span>

-A friend of mine organized a concert for his guitar students.
-It was great fun and the crowd (friends and family) also had a good time.
-The ability of the students was very impressive!
+A friend of mine organized a concert for his music students.
+A drummer was required for some of the songs, and this is where I come in.
+As the date of the concert drew closer, I realized that I needed a more effective approach for practising the songs.
+So with the help of my friend (and Google), I set off to notate the drums using Guitar Pro.

-These were the songs we played:
+The job of the "drumkit operator" was to play basic drums for the following songs:

 1. Forever in Blue Jeans
 1. Eye of the Tiger